brave/brave-core/components/brave_ads/README.md

 # Brave Ads

 Users earn tokens by viewing privacy-first Brave Ads.
 Ads presented are based on the user's interests, as inferred from the user's browsing behavior.
 No personal data or browsing history should ever leave the browser.
-For more details, refer to the glossary at [glossary.md](/brave/components/brave_ads/glossary.md).
+For more details, refer to [GLOSSARY.md](../../../brave/components/brave_ads/GLOSSARY.md).

 Brave Ads is a [layered component](https://sites.google.com/a/chromium.org/dev/developers/design-documents/layered-components-design).
 It has the following structure: